YuliyaAdamiv/Gallery/README.md

 # Gallery
-This project build at the basic structure of HTML in web design.
-You can see the solutions in working with blocks, responsive design, crossbrowser compatible.
+This project uses css animations, transition between themes using Javascript and template grid system.
+The main idea is to solve the problem by adding an unlimited number of photos to the template.

 Live demo [_here_](https://yuliyaadamiv.github.io/Gallery/).

 ## Table of Contents